 - Premium services.
 Basic membership of LinkedIn is free but you can upgrade your account if you wish to access additional features such as the ability to send ‘in-mails’ to members you don’t know.
 The upgrade is especially suitable for those who are themselves recruiters or who are using LinkedIn for business development purposes.

 - Job Search App.
-The LinkedIn Job Search app for iPhone provides a one-stop shop for your job seeking needs.
+The LinkedIn Job Search app for iPhone or Android provides a one-stop shop for your job seeking needs.
 Whether you are actively on the hunt for a new role or just keeping an eye out, the new app comes packed with the core LinkedIn features you’ve come to rely on to help manage your job search.

 LinkedIn is not a replacement for a conventional CV but it has become a very useful, if not essential, complement to it.
 If you are, or aspire to be, in a professional role then you must join, as recruiters who receive your CV will check to see if you are also on LinkedIn.
 If you are not, they will assume that you are either technologically outdated or perhaps have got something to hide.

 The LinkedIn site has lots of advice and guidance about how to get started on LinkedIn and updates on new features.
 See www.LinkedIn.com, for more information.

 For help with your LinkedIn job search and how to tackle the job market and secure the role you want contact us by filling in our contact form or call us on 01753 888995.

 Don’t forget to join the Personal Career Management LinkedIn community for latest news, updates and job postings.